Code-Institute-Submissions/b1ndark-project2/README.md

     ```
      on to ```function selectDifficulty()```, in order to reset it.
 - For new users or users that cleared cache and pressed Scoreboard straight away before playing the Quiz.
 Had a bug which was showing "null - null" in the scoreboard.
-  - To avoid that issue I have added an if statement to show an empty scoreboard
+  - To avoid that issue I have added an if statement to show an empty scoreboard.
   ```ruby
   if (score.score === null || score.username == "") {
         showScoreList.innerHTML = scoreboard